ha17/laravel-artisan-global/README.md

    composer **global** require ha17/laravel-artisan-global

    (important that this is global; it's the whole point.
 Otherwise, the normal artisan command works fine)

+   Make sure the composer global bin in is your path by adding this to your ~/.bashrc or similar:

+   if [ -e "$HOME/.composer/vendor/bin" ]; then
+       export PATH="$PATH:$HOME/.composer/vendor/bin";
+   fi

 ## Usage
    OLD: php artisan [command]